LetsBeExplorers/multi-uav-sar-system/README.md

 ## Overview

-This project explores a cooperative multi-UAV search and rescue (SAR) system developed for UCCS DASE 4460 / CS 3460 (Spring 2026).

-The system combines decentralized coordination, onboard human detection, and disturbance-aware navigation.
+This project explores a cooperative multi-UAV search and rescue (SAR) system combining decentralized coordination, onboard human detection, and disturbance-aware navigation.

 Development is performed in simulation and deployed on real DJI Tello EDU drones.

-The goal is to study how coordination, perception, and environmental disturbances interact in both simulated and real-world constrained UAV environments.
+The goal is to study how coordination, perception, and environmental disturbances interact in constrained UAV environments.

 ## System Environments